mattscripted/mattscripted.github.io/content/blog/export-vs-export-default/index.md

 import value from './module'
 ```

-According to the MDN web docs, default exports are used "to export a single value or to have a have a fallback value for your module" [1].
+According to the MDN web docs, default exports are useful "to export a single value or to have a have a fallback value for your module" [1].
 We can have one default export per module, and can name it however we like when importing [1].

 Under the hood, it appears that `export default` is syntactic sugar to create a named export called `default` [2][3].
 Thus, these statements are equivalent: